metabarcoding/obitools4-doc/content/docs/commands/basics/obicount.md

 ### Examples

-By default the `obicount` command will output the number of variants, reads and symbols in the sequence file.
+By default the {{< obi obicount >}} command will output the number of variants, reads and symbols in the sequence file.

 ```bash
 obicount my_sequence_file.fasta